natustx/mcporter/docs/spec.md

   - `createRuntime()` for shared connections (list/call tools, resolve resources).
   - `callOnce()` convenience matching today’s single-call flow.
   - Typed utilities for env/header resolution and stdio command execution.
 - CLI entry point (`npx mcporter list|call`) built on the same runtime with configurable log levels (`--log-level` flag, `MCPORTER_LOG_LEVEL` env) defaulting to `warn`.
 Single-server listings must render as TypeScript-style headers: dimmed `/** ... */` doc blocks followed by `function name(...)` signatures, inferred return annotations when schemas expose a `title`, inline enum/format hints, and an optional-parameter summary (`// optional (N): a, b, ...`).
-Optional fields are hidden by default (unless there are ≤2 of them and <4 required parameters) and the CLI should tell users to run `--include-optional` whenever anything is suppressed.
+Optional fields are hidden by default (unless there are ≤2 of them and <4 required parameters) and the CLI should tell users to run `--all-parameters` whenever anything is suppressed.
 - CLI generator (`npx mcporter generate-cli`) that emits standalone CLIs (plain TypeScript or bundled JS) with embedded schemas and Commander-based subcommands, targeting Node or Bun.
 - Test harness using the Sweetistics MCP fixtures to validate every configured server definition.
 - Documentation: README, usage examples, migration guide for replacing `pnpm mcp:*`.